- Home

 No matter how well you know your local area, it can look quite different through a viewfinder – and taking photos while you walk is a great way to get a new perspective on your neighbourhood.

-The beauty of living in a digital age is that you don’t need to go walking with a heavy DSLR camera around your neck.
-These days, smartphones can take exceptional, professional-looking photos, so most of us already have a camera on hand wherever we go.
+The beauty of living in a digital age is that you don’t need to walk with a heavy DSLR camera around your neck.
+These days, smartphones can take exceptional, professional-looking photos, so most of us already have a camera on hand.

-You could go walking and just see what strikes you – or you could set out with a particular theme in mind, such as trees, cars, old buildings, pedestrians, and so on.
-The opportunities are endless and once creativity starts to flow, you might find that time runs away from you.
+You could go walking and see what strikes you – or you could set out with a particular theme in mind, such as trees, cars, old buildings, or pedestrians.
+The opportunities are endless, and once creativity starts to flow, you might find that time runs away from you.

 To find out more about how to improve your camera skills, you might find these articles useful…